 Bunions are painful, unsightly deformities that occur on the bony side of your big toe.
 Dr. Maislos, DPM, FACFAS, FAENS, and Dr. Lin, DPM regularly treat bunions, one of the most common foot conditions podiatrists deal with, at Houston Foot and Ankle Care.
 In his Houston office, Dr. Maislos first offers symptomatic relief through modifications like changing your footwear, only opting for surgery as a last resort.
 If you have a bunion, call or schedule an appointment online today for more information.

 Bunions are small, bony bumps that develop on the joint at the base of your big toe.
 They form when your big toe gets pushed up against the neighboring toe.
 This causes the joint of your big toe to grow in size and protrude out.
 Generally, bunions appear red and feel very sore.
 Bunions are also sometimes called hallux valgus deformities, or great toe deformity.

 There are a variety of other foot deformities affecting the big toe and other parts of the foot that are similar to bunions, such as:

-A tailor’s bunion is a smaller bunion, or bunionette, that forms at the base of your little toe.
+A tailor’s bunion, or bunionette, is a smaller version that forms at the base of your little toe.

 Hallux rigidus, or a stiff big toe, refers to a big toe deformity that forms at the base of the big toe, much like a bunion.
 It typically develops in adults ages 30-60 and is common in arthritis patients.
 If you have hallux rigidus, you can’t bend your big toe up and down.

-Here are some of the most common signs and symptoms of bunions:
+Here are some of the most common signs and symptoms:

 - A bump sticking out the side of your big toe at its base